dstroud/dreamsequence/README.md

 The Chord view is used to program chord patterns A-D. Since the Seq and harmonizers can create notes based on the active chord, this is typically where you'll begin composing.

 - Sequence plays from top to bottom and sequence length is set using column 15.
+On 16x8 Grids, E1 can be used to scroll up and down the full 16 pattern steps.

 - Chords are selected using columns 1-14 which represent chord degrees I-VII across two octaves.
 Pressing and holding a key will display the corresponding chord on the Norns screen Pattern Dashboard (upper right).
 A setting is available via K1>>PARAMETERS>>EDIT>>PREFERENCES to change that readout to show chord names or Roman numeral chord degrees.